Why didn't my Fitbit device alert me?

 - Make sure you successfully set an alarm.
 For more information, see How do I manage alarms on my Fitbit device?

 - Make sure Do Not Disturb and Sleep Mode are turned off on your Fitbit device.
-For more information, see How do I navigate my Fitbit device's screen?
+For more information, see How do I navigate my Fitbit device?

 - On Fitbit Inspire series, make sure that notifications are turned on under quick settings.
-For more information, see How do I navigate my Fitbit device's screen?
+For more information, see How do I navigate my Fitbit device?

-- If device lock is active on your Fitbit device, make sure you entered your pin recently to unlock your device.
+- If device lock is active on your Fitbit device, make sure you entered your PIN code recently to unlock your device.

 - For health and wellness reminders, make sure your phone is within 30 feet of your Fitbit device.

-Note that on Fitbit Ionic and Fitbit Versa series, alarms don’t alert you if your battery is below 8%.
+Note that on Fitbit Ionic, Fitbit Versa, Fitbit Versa Lite Edition, and Fitbit Versa 2, alarms don’t alert you if your battery is below 8%.

 If you correctly set the alarm or aren’t receiving other alerts, test your device’s vibration motor: